 Sr. Director, Academic Programs

-Györgyi Mihályi-Jewell is a communications and marketing specialist with the Wick Center and International Programs and Education Abroad in the College of Arts and Sciences.
-She has an M.Ed in Higher Education Administration with an Internationalization certificate from Kent State University as well as BA in English Literature from the University of Szeged and a BA in Business Administration from Kent State University.
+Györgyi Mihályi-Jewell is the assistant director of marketing at the Wick Center and International Programs and Education Abroad in the College of Arts and Sciences.
+She has an M.Ed. in Higher Education Administration with an Internationalization certificate from Kent State University as well as BA in English Literature from the University of Szeged and a BA in Business Administration from Kent State University.
 She is originally from Szeged, Hungary.